xrenaa/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Xuanchi Ren is currently an undergraduate student in Hong Kong University of Science and Technology.
-He was an exchange student in EPFL during 2020 spring.
+During 2020 spring, he was an exchange student in EPFL, where he was fortunate to work with Prof. [Alexandre Alahi](https://people.epfl.ch/alexandre.alahi?lang=en).
+He will be a research assistant in Tsinghua University mentored by Prof.[Yebin Liu](http://liuyebin.com/) during 2020 Summer.
 Up to now, he is working with Prof.[Qifeng Chen](https://cqf.io/) as a research assistant.

 His research interests currently focus on computer vision and deep learning.
 He has experiences in video generation, human motion synthesis, action recognition and low-level vision.

+He is expected to apply for Ph.D starting from 2021 Fall.
+Here is his [Curriculum Vitae](http://xuanchiren.com/files/cv.pdf).